Course Code: ewm

 Interested in buying a home, but not sure where to start?
 There are realtors, attorneys, and loan officers to get you through this process.
 In this lesson, you will explore the different aspects of a mortgage payment (principle, interest, taxes, and insurance or PITI) and the amount of money you will need up front.

-This lesson is a student favorite.
-You will find out that you can solve most problems with some sort of ratio and learn to set up ratios and proportions step-by-step.
-And after this lesson, you will be able to convert even the most complicated measurements.
+In this lesson, you will find out that you can solve most problems with some sort of ratio and learn to set up ratios and proportions step-by-step.
+After this lesson, you will be able to convert even the most complicated measurements.

 In this lesson, you will learn how to calculate area in different units of measurement and how to convert between them.
 This will let you figure out how much carpet, paint, or tile you need for those home projects.
 You should be able to check your measurements and calculations.
 You will also learn a little about metrics and a very simple conversion method.